Engaging new contractors has its risks and administrative challenges

 To ensure the process of hiring compliant contractors is simple and easy, consider these three questions:

-1. Do they have the correct licences and insurances?
+1. Do they have the correct licences and insurance?

-Contractors who are compliant with the laws in which your industry is involved and adhere to the Workplace Health and Safety laws in your state are the ones you want onboard.
+Contractors who adhere to the Workplace Health and Safety laws in your state are the ones you want onboard.

 You can check whether a contractor is reputable and professional, verifying that their company details are registered correctly and that they have an Australian Business Number (ABN).
-To do this, head straight to ABN Lookup and the Australian Securities & Investments Commission (ASIC) to find out addresses, the type of business they are and whether they are banned or disqualified.
+To do this, head straight to ABN Lookup and the Australian Securities & Investments Commission (ASIC) to find out addresses, their type of business and to ensure they are not banned or disqualified.
+If you’re using contractor management software like Rapid Contractor Management the ABN can be checked automatically as part of the company registration process.

-Knowing that they have the right insurance and that licences are not expired is essential to getting the right person or business for the job.
+Knowing that they have the correct insurance and that licences are not expired is essential to getting the right person or business for the job.

-Using a pre-qualification form for determining legal compliance at the outset will save you headaches later on.
-Plus, if you are in the process of procurement or requesting tenders, then you can also investigate the option of reviewing a list of compliant companies online before you even engage with them.
+Building in contractor pre-qualification to determine legal compliance at the outset will save you headaches later on.
+Plus, if you are in the process of procurement or requesting tenders, you can review a list of already compliant companies online using a resource like Rapid Contractor search before you even engage with them.

-2. Are your induction procedures structured and easy to understand?
+2. Are your contractor induction procedures structured and easy to understand?

 Do you have easy and well-structured induction materials available online or in hard copy?
-Will they be able to be delivered in a toolbox setting by an instructor, or can they be self-managed online before getting onsite?
+Can they be delivered in a toolbox setting by an instructor, or self-managed online before your contractors arrive onsite?

-Using an online training platform allows for flexible online training that can be available 24/7 from any web-enabled device or computer.
-Contractors can even complete these inductions on their way to the site.
+Using online induction software like Rapid Induct allows for flexible online training that is available 24/7 from any web-enabled device or computer.
+Contractors can even complete these inductions before they arrive on your site.

-Being able to educate and engage contractors through an onboarding process that identifies the risks and job hazards relevant to their area, reduces the need to know about all other departments as well.
+Inducting contractors through an online onboarding process that identifies the risks and job hazards relevant to their area reduces the need to know about all other departments as well.
 It can be specific to their area of expertise only.

-Supplementing your own induction courses with our free courses on Fire Safety Awareness, Bullying and Harassment, Privacy of Information, Essentials Manual Handling and Code of Conduct will clearly set out your expectations to your contractors.
+Supplementing your own induction courses with our free courses, including Fire Safety Awareness, Bullying and Harassment in the Workplace, Privacy of Information, Safe Manual Handling and Code of Conduct, will clearly set out your expectations to your contractors.

-The use of interactive graphics or videos makes sure everyone is on the same page, it’s hard to misinterpret vision but easy to get text and phrasing wrong.
+The use of interactive graphics, questionnaires or videos makes sure everyone is on the same page.
+In our experience, it’s hard to misinterpret images but easy to get text and phrasing wrong.
 Words can mean different things to different people.
+It also makes the induction process faster, enabling contractors to quickly move on to their assigned tasks.

 3. Can your management team readily see a contractor lifecycle?

-By using an online training platform they can make sure that contractors have completed the necessary training, for example, their health and safety induction, before they start.
-Being able to include a video or questionnaire makes the induction process faster, moving the project to completion.
+By using an online contractor management system like Rapid Contractor Management, they can make sure that contractors have uploaded the necessary insurance, for example, before they start.

-Increasing security and system permissions within our platform can help your management team track who’s completed their induction and has the relevant licences all in one place.
+Increasing security and system permissions within our platform can help your management team track who’s completed their induction and provided the necessary licences.

-Being able to issue pre-qualification forms, determine legal compliance, store all company documents online, and track expiry dates, makes choosing the right contractors a simple process.
+Being able to issue tailored pre-qualification questionnaires, determine legal compliance, store all company documents online, and track expiry dates, makes choosing the right contractors a simple process.
+You can easily verify compliance and be well-prepared for future audits or accreditation checks at the same time.